theculturelist/web-app/README.md

 # The Culture List Web App

-This is the front end for The Culture List, a pure React.js app.
+This is the front end for The Culture List web app.

-Getting started:

-Check out the docs on the [Environment](https://github.com/theculturelist/environment) repository.
+To Develop:

+- Install Docker
+- Clone this repository
+- Run `docker-compose up`

+NOTE: The Environment Variables in config.js are stored in the .env file, which you'll need to get from @LucasKA

+To Deploy:

+Deployment is done through Heroku